CuriousOne23/WhenMathPrays/thought_manifold/thought_manifold_req/11_risks_assumptions_dependencies.md

 **A-01: Conceptual Assumptions**
 - The Relational Manifold model described in *"The Architecture of Dynamic Thought"* is a valid and useful top-down framework for modeling thought dynamics.
 - Thought can be meaningfully represented as navigation on a geometric energy landscape with Object Basins, Relational Basins, and Inquiry Basins.
-- Normalized entropy $H_{\%}$ is a reasonable primary signal for measuring thought completion and progress.
+- Normalized entropy $H_\\%$ is a reasonable primary signal for measuring thought completion and progress.

 **A-02: Implementation Assumptions**
 - A 2D/3D projection of the manifold will be sufficient to generate meaningful visual exploration and insights.